-I'm a University of Michigan's President's Postdoctoral Fellow at the University of
+I'm an Assistant Professor at the University of

 Michigan Department of Astronomy.